Previous dayMarch 23, 2026Next day

 19.5 km---✓ ReviewedUSGS →

-A magnitude 2.3 seismic event took place 106 km ESE of Akutan, Alaska on March 23, 2026 at 23:23 UTC.
-The event originated approximately 19.5 km below the surface, classifying it as shallow crustal.
-Coordinates: 53.748°, -164.286°.
+March 23, 2026 brought a magnitude 2.3 earthquake 106 km ESE of Akutan, Alaska, logged at 23:23 UTC.
+This was a shallow crustal earthquake, focused at 19.5 km depth.
+The epicenter is at 53.748°, -164.286°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-23